Ceylon Grain Elevators: Prima Group

 Prima Ceylon is a fellow subsidiary of Ceylon Grain Elevators under the parent company of Singapore-based, Prima Limited.
 Prima Ceylon is the first foreign direct investment after the economic liberalization in 1977.
 Prima Ceylon celebrated its 40th anniversary in 2019.
 Prima Ceylon Machinery Ltd, Ceylon Agro Industries, Prima Land and Prima Management Services are the other members of the Prima Group in Sri Lanka.
 Brand Finance estimated brand name, Prima's value to be LKR2,233 million in 2019.

 Controversies

-Ceylon Grain Elevators were suspended from trading on the Colombo Stock Exchange in July 1998 over selling poultry feed to the local vendors.
+Ceylon Grain Elevators were suspended from trading on the Colombo Stock Exchange in July 1998 over selling poultry feed to local vendors.
 Ceylon Grain Elevators agreed to pay the Government of Sri Lanka LKR115 million as part of the out-of-court settlement agreement in 2012.
 Sri Lanka Customs fined the company for LKR1.17 billion alleging the company violated the customs law.
 The two parties agreed to a settlement after negotiations, without the company conceding any legal liability.